julianchurchill/text-adventure-editor/README.md

 todo
 ====

-- [FEATURE] Items have item actions list
+PARTIAL - [FEATURE] Items have item actions list
 - [FEATURE] Items have 'add item action' button
 - [FEATURE] Items have 'delete' button for each item action PARTIAL - [FEATURE] Locations have id in the graphic for quick reference.